ankitsharma9122/js-complete-guide/src/security/CSPHeader.md

 **Security Benefit:** Hash is based on **exact script content**.
 If attacker changes even one character, hash won't match → blocked!

----
 <!-- contine here -->

-# Subresource Integrity (SRI) :
+# Subresource Integrity (SRI)

-**Subresource Integrity (SRI)** is a security feature that allows browsers to verify that files fetched from CDNs haven't been tampered with.
+**SRI** is a security feature that allows browsers to verify that files fetched from CDNs haven't been tampered with.

 * it can't help to protect you from XSS, it ensures the content is downloaded are not tempered.